310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/shinobu_2.md

 …I just sent you Kero-sama's social media account on HoldHands, so please do watch it when you have the time!

-There are so many mascot characters out there… The world of mascots is truly deep!
+There are so many yurucharas out there… The world of yuruchara is truly deep!
 {% endbubble %}

 <div class="minitalk" character="Anzu">